cljsjs/packages/plottable/README.md

 ## Description
 This is a CLJSJS package for using [Plottable](http://plottablejs.org/) within your ClojureScript projects.

 ## Usage

 ### Step One
-`D3.js` is a pre-requisite for using Plottable, so [ensure you include the CLJSJS D3 package in your project](https://github.com/cljsjs/packages/tree/master/d3#cljsjsd3).

-### Step Two
 Add the dependency to your `build.boot` or `project.clj` file:

 [](dependency)